 You should aim to log at least 30 hours’ worth of activities every year to keep your knowledge current and your development on track.

 Be aware that if you have set yourself some particularly challenging goals, then you may need to log more than 30 hours in order to achieve them.
 Then again there may be times where it’s appropriate to log less than 30 hours, for example if you are taking a career break, are on parental leave, or if you are on long term sick leave.
 You can discuss this with our team if any of these situations apply to you.

 When do I need to do CPD?

 You should carry out learning and development year round, and record it as you go so you can keep on top of the process.
 However, as IEMA’s CPD year runs from 1st January to 31st December, you should begin each calendar year by setting your goals.
 From there you should spend around 30 hours over the year doing learning and development activities that support your goals.
 You should then spend some time at the end of each year reflecting on your learning before you begin again by goal setting in January.

-Each quarter, we call in a sample of CPD records from across the Membership.
-We select a random sample of 2% of each professional membership grade, from Graduate through to Full and Specialist Registers.
+Each quarter, we call in a sample of CPD records from across the membership base.
+We select a random sample of 1% of each professional membership grade, from Associate through to Full and Specialist Registers.
 If you are selected, you will have one month to prepare and submit your CPD record which you can easily download from mycareerpath® .

 What happens if I am selected to submit my CPD and I don’t or can’t do it?